ropensci/openalexR/README.md

-**Example**: We want to download all works that have been cited more than 50 times, published between 2020 and 2021, and include the strings “bibliometric analysis” or “science mapping” in the title.
+**Example**: We want to download all works that have been cited more than 50 times, published between 2020 and 2021, and include the strings "bibliometric analysis" or "science mapping" in the title.
 Maybe we also want the results to be sorted by total citations in a descending order.

 Setting the argument `count_only = TRUE`, the function `oa_request()`